Taxeta/GalaxyPadel-back/README.md

 ## Galaxy Padel | Backend

-This folder contains the Backend of a Frontend application called Galaxy Padel.
+This folder contains the Backend of a FullStack application called Galaxy Padel.

 It consists of a part that collects data from a server hosted with the MongoDB service in order to serve this data to the Frontend part of the application.

+The MERN Stack is MongoDB, React, Express and Node.js.

 :yellow_circle: :large_blue_circle: :yellow_circle: :large_blue_circle: :yellow_circle: :large_blue_circle:

-The stack used in this project consists of **Typescript** as the main language and Eslint and Prettier to structure the code correctly. **Firebase** to authenticate users and Cors to allow connections between the application and third-party websites where we host our server, which in this case is Render.
+The stack used in this project consists of **Typescript** as the main language.

+Eslint as linting open source code and Prettier to structure the code correctly. **Firebase** to authenticate users and Cors to allow connections between the application and third-party websites where we host our server, which in this case is Render.

 Husky and git-hub actions to manage file uploads to the git environment.